Battle of Bishops Court: Background

-Action
+Battle

 On the night of 27–28 February the Royal Navy squadron, having perhaps heard local claims that the next target of the raiders was to be Whitehaven in Cumberland, headed south-east to round the Mull of Galloway in southern Scotland.
 There they caught sight of the three French frigates, anchored at the entrance of Luce Bay.
 To avoid being trapped in the bay, Thurot's squadron set sail for the south-east, towards the Isle of Man.
 Elliot in Æolus, the leader of the British squadron, caught up with the Maréchal de Belle-Isle around sunrise and battle began, within sight of the Mull of Galloway and Jurby Head on Isle of Man.
 After the first broadsides, Thurot tried to grapple Æolus so he could use his troops to board.
 All he achieved, however, was the loss of his bowsprit and many men on deck from British small-arms fire. Æolus fired a second broadside and, neatly, fell back so that the other two Royal Navy vessels could also fire at the Belle-Isle.

 Æolus resumed the fight; Captain Thurot with great bravery having lost one of his arms rejected the proposal of some of his officers to surrender.
 When told that water was fast rising through a hole pierced by a ball from the Æolus, said, Never mind it, go on, but then he fell by a grape shot through his chest.
 Lieutenant Forbes of the Æolus, perceiving the Bellisle's deck to have been adequately thinned of men, as most remaining were below in great confusion, jumped into her with about twenty five sailors and marines and struck the colors with his own hand.
 Meanwhile, Pallas and Brilliant went to deal with the remaining French vessels, one of which, Terpsichore under Captain Dessauaudais attempted to escape but was easily caught by Pallas, overhauled and captured.
 Brilliant then overhauled and captured the thirty six gun Blonde under Captain La Kayce which had 400 men.
 At some point Thurot's corpse was thrown overboard with many others, but was retrieved and brought ashore by the British.
 With this last capture, Elliot had gained a complete victory.